Wedding of Frederick V of the Palatinate and Princess Elizabeth: Olympic Knights

 Student lawyers at the Inns wrote to their parents for money to contribute to the masques at the wedding.
 Francis Bacon was responsible for Beaumont's masque.
 The masquers approached the palace on the river (twice, because the exhausted King dismissed them the first time).
 The Olympic Games were staged for the marriage of Thames and Rhine, on Mount Olympus.
 Once again, statues encased in gold and silver were returned to life.
 The next scene was a country May dance with servants and baboons.
 Then the upper part of the mountain was revealed with two pavilions bedecked with the armoury of fifteen Olympian knights.
 The knights came down the mountain, danced, and when a song invited each of them to catch a nymph, they danced with ladies from the audience.

 On 21 February there was a banquet in a new dining room adjacent to the Whitehall Banqueting House, over the North Terrace.
 The bill was paid by the Lords who had failed at the running of the ring, each contributing £30.
 Chamberlain called the venue the new Marriage-Room, which was suitable for dining and dancing.
 He said the masquers from the Inns of Court were invited (perhaps they dined in Banqueting House).
 On 22 February King James left London for Theobalds.
-Anne of Denmark went to Greenwich Palace on 26 February.
+Anne went to Greenwich Palace on 26 February.
 Charles and the Elector went to Cambridge, and Newmarket where the royal lodging started to subside while James was in bed.

 Nothing more was heard of a masque planned by Elizabeth and her entourage, to involve herself and fifteen maidens, mentioned by Antonio Foscarini in October 1612, and probably abandoned after the death of Prince Henry.
 An account of the festivals published in Heidelberg omits Beaumont's masque and quotes instead in French from what must be Prince Henry's planned masque.
 This entertainment is now known as the Masque of Truth.
 It would have been more overtly religious than the others, featuring the union of the world with England in reformed Protestant faith.
 The Queen of Africa would have been presented to truth personified, Alethiea.

 The master of court ceremony, John Finet later published his observations, which detail the complicated struggles between ambassadors for precedence.
 He noted a confrontation between the French ambassador's wife and the Scottish Countess of Nottingham, who already enjoyed a reputation for international incidents.
 As the ambassador's wife was directed to a place at dinner deemed inappropriate by the Countess, she grasped her hand and would not let her go all through the meal.